 If the portion size is smaller than the chunk size, then BigQuery Connector for SAP sends only one chunk per portion.
 Each chunk contains only the number of records sent in each portion, regardless of the chunk size set in BigQuery Connector for SAP.

-Ideally, set a portion size in SAP LT Replication Server that allows BigQuery Connector for SAP to create the largest chunks possible without exceeding the BigQuery limit on the number of bytes in each HTTP request.
+Ideally, set a portion size in SAP LT Replication Server that allows BigQuery Connector for SAP to create the largest chunks possible without exceeding the Pub/Sub or BigQuery limit on the number of bytes in each HTTP request.

 For more guidance on specifying a chunk size, see Chunk size in BigQuery Connector for SAP.